Need to know

 Our favourite rooms

 Oceanview Balcony Suites suit guests craving modern style; they’re bright and airy with sleek contemporary bathrooms.
 For small groups or families, the Oceanfront Master Suite provides plenty of space to spread out and relax, with two king-size beds, open-plan living areas and a large balcony with a hammock.

 Bring your binoculars to make the most of your boat tour through neighbouring Sian Ka’an Biosphere Reserve.

 Casa de las Olas may not be suited to guests with mobility issues, due to some uneven terrain.
 All water used in the showers is captured from natural, underground streams and gravity-fed from the roof, so shower pressure may not be particularly forceful.

-Although this is more of a quiet, grown-up beach spot, little Smiths aged five and over are welcome; cots, outdoor toys, board games, bicycles and boogie boards can all be provided on request.
+Little Smiths aged five-and-up are welcome in the Oceanfront Master Suite and Oceanfront Suite of this quiet, grown-up beach spot for US$50 a night; outdoor toys, board games, bicycles and boogie boards can all be provided on request.